Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 - Added expense for the device and data plan

-- No totally unlimited data plans
+- No plans available with unlimited high-speed hotspot data

 - Location-dependent speed and quality